-- (a) Grant funds can only be used for the purposes as set forth in an approved narrative/workplan, and must be consistent with the statutory authority for the award shall not be used for any purpose prohibited by law. - (b) Grant funds shall cannot be used for lobbying, or to intervenetion in sState or federal regulatory proceedings. - (c) Grant funds shall cannot be used for matching sState or federal funding. - (d) State law requires a All grantees to shall certify and assure that they will comply with all applicable sState, federal, and local laws, regulations, and requirements before receiving funds, and while the project is receiving funds, under this Article, and shall actually comply.
+- (a) Grant funds can only be used for the purposes as set forth in an approved narrative/workplan, and must be consistent with the statutory authority for the awardshall not be used for any purpose prohibited by law. - (b) Grant funds shall cannot be used for lobbying, or to intervenetion in state or federal regulatory proceedings. - (c) Grant funds cannot be used for matching state or federal funding. - (d) State law requires aAll grantees toshall certify and assure that they will comply with all applicable state, federal, and local laws, regulations, and requirements before receiving funds under this Article, and shall actually comply. - (d) The entity contributing funds under section 10013(a) of this Article may designate its contribution for one or more of the purposes set forth in Penal Code sections 14306 through 14309, provided that the Secretary may subtract any amount required to satisfy Penal Code section 14314, subdivision (a).

-- (e) The entity contributing funds under section 10013(a) of this Article may designate its contribution for one or more of the purposes set forth in Penal Code section 14306 through 14309, provided that the Secretary may subtract any amount required to satisfy Penal Code section 14314, subdivision (a). - (f) Grant-funded projects shall be completed within the time frames set out in the work plan, unless altered by written agreement of the Agency in the fully executed project grant agreement. - (g) The organization that receives funding pursuant to section 10016(d)(3) of this Article is responsible for the successful completion of the project in accordance with this Article and the respective grant agreement. - (h) Unused grant funds remaining at the end of the fiscal year may be forfeited. - (i) The Secretary, or his or her designee, and the Department of Finance, may require an audit or financial accounting from a grant recipient at any time.
+- (e) Grant-funded projects shall be completed within the time frames set out in the work plan, unless altered by written agreement of the Agency. - (f) The organization that receives funding pursuant to section 10016(d)(3) of this Article is responsible for the successful completion of the project in accordance with this Article and the respective grant agreement. - (g) Unused grant funds remaining at the end of the fiscal year shall be returned to the Agency or, if approved by the Secretary where good cause is demonstrated, extended for use in the following fiscal year. - (h) Grant recipients must comply with any request for an audit from the Secretary or the Department of Finance.
+Compliance includes, but is not limited to, the sharing of documents and any other information requested by the Secretary or the Department of Finance to conduct the audit.

 Authority: Penal Code section 14300, 14301, 14303, 14306, 14307, 14308, 14309, 14314.
-Reference: Penal Code sections 14300.